Chiral perturbation theory for heavy hadrons and chiral effective field theory for heavy hadronic molecules: Brief overview of the heavy hadron spectroscopy

 The minimal quark content of these charged charmoniumlike and bottomoniumlike states should be $Q\bar{Q}q\bar{q}$ ($Q=c,b$, $q=u,d$), so they are good candidates of the manifestly exotic hadrons.
-There are many similarities among the $Z_c(3900)$, $Z_c(4020)$ and $Z_b(10610)$, $Z_b(10650)$ from their mass spectra and decay patterns, etc. For example, (i) they all lie about several MeVs above the corresponding the $D\bar{D}^\ast$, $D^\ast\bar{D}^\ast$ and $B\bar{B}^\ast$, $B^\ast\bar{B}^\ast$ thresholds, respectively; (ii) they both decay into the open and hidden heavy flavor channels, but the open heavy flavor channels are dominant; (iii) their $I^G(J^{PC})$ quantum numbers are measured to be $1^+(1^{+-})$ [the $J^P$ of $Z_c(4020)$ is not determined yet, but $1^+$ is presumed in most works].
+There are many similarities among the $Z_c(3900)$, $Z_c(4020)$ and $Z_b(10610)$, $Z_b(10650)$ from their mass spectra and decay patterns, etc. For example, {(i) their masses from Breit-Wigner fits all lie about several MeVs above the corresponding $D\bar{D}^\ast$, $D^\ast\bar{D}^\ast$ and $B\bar{B}^\ast$, $B^\ast\bar{B}^\ast$ thresholds, respectively (see Refs.~\cite{Cleven:2011gp} and \cite{Ji:2022uie} for results with other parameterizations);} (ii) they both decay into the open and hidden heavy flavor channels, but the open heavy flavor channels are dominant; (iii) their $I^G(J^{PC})$ quantum numbers are measured to be $1^+(1^{+-})$ [the $J^P$ of $Z_c(4020)$ is not determined yet, but $1^+$ is presumed in most works].
 There have been many efforts toward understanding the internal structures of these charged heavy quarkoniumlike states, such as the lattice QCD simulations, effective field theories (EFTs) (see the reviews in Sec.~\ref{sec:sec5.6}) and the phenomenological models, etc. The popular explanations include the molecular states (bound states, virtual states or resonances), compact tetraquarks, hadro-quarkonia and kinetic effects~(see reviews~~\cite{Chen:2016qju,Brambilla:2019esw,Guo:2017jvc,Esposito:2016noz,Hosaka:2016pey,Ali:2017jda,Liu:2019zoy,Lebed:2016hpi,Olsen:2017bmm,Olsen:2014qna}).
 The proximities to the $D^{(\ast)}\bar{D}^\ast/B^{(\ast)}\bar{B}^\ast$ thresholds indicate that their properties should be strongly correlated with the $D^{(\ast)}\bar{D}^\ast/B^{(\ast)}\bar{B}^\ast$ interactions.
 These states provide a very good platform to utilize the EFTs containing both the chiral and heavy quark symmetries.

-The strange partner of the $Z_c$ states---the $Z_{cs}(3985)$ was recently observed by the BESIII Collaboration in the $D_s^-D^{\ast0}+D_s^{\ast-}D^0$ channel~\cite{BESIII:2020qkh}.
-Its mass and width are measured to be
+The strange partner of the $Z_c$ states---the $Z_{cs}(3985)$ was recently observed by the BESIII Collaboration in the $D_s^-D^{\ast0}+D_s^{\ast-}D^0$ channel~\cite{BESIII:2020qkh}. {With the Breit-Wigner parameterization, its mass and width are measured to be}